Benchmarks

 Throughput

-Because there is no per-query interpretation -- no expression tree walking, no SQL compilation, no reflection -- Quarry's per-query overhead is close to that of hand-written ADO.NET.
-The gap between Quarry and the Raw baseline should be minimal and stable across all benchmark categories.
+Because there is no per-query interpretation -- no expression tree walking, no SQL compilation, no reflection -- Quarry's per-query overhead approaches that of hand-written ADO.NET across all benchmark categories.

 Latest Results